-Regardless of the operating environment in this trying time especially the risk of global recession and geopolitical uncertainties, the Group will remain resilient and vigilant in addressing these uncertainties in all levels of decision making.
-The Group remains resolute in its long-term strategies of cost controlling, enhancing production efficiency, development of new products and new designs in the "new normal" environment and effective cost management across all functions.
+In view of this trying time, especially the risk of global recession and geopolitical uncertainties, the Group will remain resilient and vigilant in addressing these uncertainties in all levels of decision making.
+The Group will align its strategies of cost controlling, enhancing production efficiency, development of new products and new designs with the prevailing market situation.